Educational Psychology (EDPY) 403

 Part III: Research

-To receive credit for EDPY 403, students are required to complete a Planning Exercise, Parts 1 and 2 of a Skills Survey, five Reflection assignments, an Individual Program Plan (IPP), and a Literature Review Paper.
-Students must achieve a grade of 50% or more on each assignment, and an overall course composite grade of 50%.
+To receive credit for EDPY 403, students are required to complete a Planning Activity, a two-part Skills Survey, five Reflection assignments, four iterative versions of an Individual Program Plan (IPP), and a Literature Review Paper.
+Students must achieve a grade of D (50 percent) or more on each assignment, and an overall course composite grade of D (50 percent).

 |Individual Program Plan||40%|